MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/best-practices-security.md

 This article provides [Security](/azure/architecture/framework/security/) guidelines for Azure Monitor as part of the [Azure Well-Architected Framework](/azure/architecture/framework/).

-The Azure Monitor security guidelines are:
+Azure Monitor security guidelines are:

 - Consistent with the the [Microsoft cloud security benchmark (MCSB)](/security/benchmark/azure/overview), which prescribes best practices to help improve the security of workloads, data, and services on Azure and your multi-cloud environment.
 - Based on the [five pillars of the Azure Well-Architected Framework](/azure/architecture/framework/), which are designed to help you build secure, high-performing, resilient, and efficient applications.
-- Designed to help you understand the security features of Azure Monitor and how to configure them to optimize security for various aspects of monitoring scenarios.
+- Designed to help you understand the security features of Azure Monitor and how to configure them to optimize security for various aspects of monitoring.

 ## Log collection and storage